 The Greater Moncton Homelessness Steering Committee (GMHSC) is a multi-stakeholder committee that works toward ensuring that Greater Moncton has an effective and responsive system in place to prevent homelessness from occurring and ensure instances that do occur are rare, brief and non-recurring.

 The GMHSC is the Community Advisory Board (CAB) for Greater Moncton under the Government of Canada’s Homelessness Partnership Strategy.
+For any questions regarding membership or current committee structure, please refer to our Terms of Reference.

-- To improve data collection and use.
+To improve data collection through HIFIS 4.

 Did you know?